therealmuffin/synchronator/INSTALL_MANUAL_EXT.md

 /usr/local/etc/synchronator.conf
 </pre>

+##### Testing the setup

 It's time to test the setup.
 Run the following:
 <pre>
 synchronator -v2
 </pre>

-Now it runs in verbose mode and should give so you can see exactly what it's doing.
+Now it runs in verbose mode so you can see exactly what it's doing.

 If you don't see any extra output open a new ssh screen and type: